jRodriguezIV/liloveve/team_logs/Vandhana.md

 - installed tailwind
 - fetched api in app.js - useEffect hook
-- displayed products with title for jewellery shop
+- displayed products with title for jewellery shop and tailwind css for images